agozillon/point-free/README.md

 eval<eval<compose,flip>,eval<eval<flip,eval<eval<compose,quote_c<foldr_c>>,eval<eval<compose,eval<compose,eval<flip,compose>>>,flip>>>,quote<id_t>>>;
 ```

 All it takes to invoke this is to apply another eval operation with the required number of arguments.
-However, this is clearly not easy to write by hand and that's where the Point-Free Libtool comes in, you can invoke the tool on the above example and attain the same result (in actuallity the above example could be made more concise, there are more eval operations than neccessary).
+However, this is clearly not easy to write by hand and that's where the Point-Free Libtool comes in, you can invoke the tool on the above example and attain the same result (in actuality the above example could be made more concise, there are more eval operations than necessary).

 ## How to compile it